oweidner/i2crelay/README.md

         r1.switch_off(relay)
         time.sleep(0.5)

-The code above should do something like this:
+The code above should result in something like this:

 ![relay_test](https://raw.githubusercontent.com/oweidner/i2crelay/media/vid/relay_test.gif)

 ## I2C Device Permissions

 The user running the scripts needs access to the i2c devices in the Linux device tree.
-Instead of running the code as root you can add your user to the i2c group.
+Instead of running the scripts as root you can add your user to the i2c group.